• Recipe Index

 A pan of curried onion sauce with a spatula, showing the consistency of the sauce.

-Turn up the heat slightly and bring the mixture to the boil.
+Turn up the heat slightly and bring the mixture to a boil.
 Continue to stir until the mixture thickens.
 The gravy should have quite a thick consistency.
 If it is too thick, thin it down slightly with a splash of stock or water.

 Baked meatballs added to curried onion gravy in a frying pan.